 Agile release planning is an approach to product management that takes into account the intangible and flexible nature of software development—as part of this approach, teams plan iterative sprints across incremental releases.

-In other words, instead of trying to develop every proposed feature in one large, regimented project, agile planning breaks down the development process into stages called releases.
+In other words, instead of trying to develop every proposed feature in one large, regimented project, the Agile software development life cycle breaks down the development process into stages called releases.
 In this context, releases are essentially periods of time set apart to work on a limited scope of the overall project.
-An agile release plan maps out how and when features (or functionality) will be released and delivered to users.
+An Agile release plan maps out how and when features (or functionality) will be released and delivered to users.

 Elements of a product release map

 Despite its name, Agile release planning is highly structured.
 Each step is carefully outlined and measured to create high-level project calendars for teams to follow.

 Release maps will vary slightly between organizations, but the general elements will include:

 - Subsequent iterations for the release(s)